Working with Engines and Connections¶

 Column('name', String(50))

-as defined by the
+)The “schema” of this Table as defined by the

-attribute is None
+Table.schema attribute is None.
+The

-can specify
+Connection.execution_options.schema_translate_map can specify

-objects with a schema of None
+that all Table objects with a schema of None would instead

-render the schema as user_schema_one
+render the schema as user_schema_one:

 connection = engine.connect().execution_options(